zhenging/phys208a/topics/0901_angular_velocity_and_acceleration.md

 $$

 #### Exerices
+(9.2) An airplane propeller is rotating at 1980 rev/min.
+a.
+Compute the propeller's angular velocity in rad/s.
+b.
+How long in seconds does it take for the propeller to turn through $37 \degree$?
+>Solution
+a. $\omega = 207 rad/s$
+b. $t = 3.11 \times 10^{-3}s$

-(9.14 )A circular saw blade of diameter $0.205 m$ starts from rest.
+(9.14) A circular saw blade of diameter $0.205 m$ starts from rest.
 In a time interval of $6.35 s$ it accelerates with constant angular acceleration to an angular velocity of $133 rad/s$.
 Find the angular acceleration and the angle through which the blade has turned.
 >Solution
 $$
 \begin{aligned}